fernandoskin90/courses/README.md

 ### Summary

 the project is created with [ReactJS]('https://reactjs.org/') using **Hooks** on the client side On the server side [NodeJS]('https://nodejs.org/en/docs/') and [ExpressJS]('https://expressjs.com/en/guide/routing.html') were used.

-A server was implemented because the API pairs cors problems to make the requests.
-Also the course list has a default image due to the API request problem.